CreativeWolfies/akyanet-research/akyanet.md

 Since ERTs are autonomous, they can choose how they organize themselves, for instance, by creating a pseudo-hierarchy (choosing democratically the one to give orders, etc.).

 As for hierarchies, these pseudo-hierarchies must be justifiable.

+Below is a list of some vital ERTs, but there could be new teams.
+For example, an ERT can be created for managing road traffic or enforcing road traffic laws.

 #### Fire